evanthebouncy/evanthebouncy.github.io/_pages/interactive-systems.md

 # Interactive Systems !

 Here are some interactive systems with web interfaces that you can interact with.
+These systems fall under my broad research area of "Pragmatic Program Synthesis", which [this video](https://youtu.be/vLEEZay_JzY?si=vaEn-YkAsZH5rcrZ) is a light introduction, give it a watch!

 ---